mekane/redux-test-app/README.md

 See `grunt -h` for available tasks.
 The important ones are:

    * `grunt test` - runs the unit tests, telling mocha to pipe the source through Babel.
+This is necessary once any source or test code has ES6 features that Node doesn't support.
    * `grunt build` - transpiles source, builds stylus, and puts all output in *build/*
    * `grunt server` - starts a development web server using *build/* as its web root, and keeps a watcher running that re-runs build if any of the source files change.

 ## Next Steps

-   * Build some generic React components to show the list of items and allow add, delete, and edit.
-I plan to wire this up by hand, but using the Redux store, but still attempting to architect it with container and presentational components.
+   * Add edit, save, and delete actions to the system.
+Use TDD and then think about how to break down the reducer.
+Maybe figure out how to structure it for use with combineReducers()
    * Replace hand-coded container components and redux subscribing with components generated using `react-redux` `connect()`.
 See http://redux.js.org/docs/basics/UsageWithReact.html#implementing-container-components
+   * React routing and multiple screens?